haotian-c/SoS_time_shift_DL/README.md

 ## Notes
-- The common-mid angle (CMA) tracking is implemented in MATLAB using Signal Processing Toolbox for efficient processing.
+- The common-mid angle (CMA) tracking is implemented in MATLAB using Signal Processing Toolbox and Parallel Computing Toolbox.
-- The inference is implemented in Python using PyTorch framework.
+- The deep learning is implemented in Python using PyTorch framework.